emilyvertosick/Statistics-Course/docs/09-answers.md

 ##               0.2727273
 ```

-The p value you get (p=0.14) is very similar to the non-parametric method and you get a confidence interval for the difference between means of -0.09, 0.64.
+The p-value you get (p=0.14) is very similar to the non-parametric method and you get a confidence interval for the difference between means of -0.09, 0.64.
 What I would conclude from this is that pain is unlikely to be worse on day 2 than day 1 but any decrease in pain is probably not important.

 What about normality of the data?
 Doesn’t that figure into whether you assess by t-test or non-parametric?
 Well if you type look at the distribution of t1 and t2, you find that neither are normally distributed.
 But a paired t-test does not depend on the assumption that each set of data in a pair is distributed but that the differences between pairs are normally distributed.
 So you would have to create a new variable and look at that: